 - Non-verbal Communication: A majority of communication, some say as much as 93%, takes place through non-verbal cues.
 Tone of voice and facial expressions can still be seen and interpreted on a video screen, but body language often remains hidden even in video-based interactions.
 If you get stuck using voice-only or written only forms of communication, communication becomes more challenging yet.
 Empathy depends on clear communication—speaking, listening, and interpreting non-verbal cues.

 - Structured Setting: Some of the best windows of opportunity for leading with empathy open spontaneously.
 Unplanned encounters often create openness and authenticity that prove difficult to replicate in the scheduled confines of virtual meetings.

 - Physical Contact: Handshakes, fist bumps or a simple touch on the shoulder can communicate, “I’m with you.”
 Most people respond well to these safe, healthy forms of contact.
 Obviously, the virtual world doesn’t permit us to connect in positive physical ways.

 These obstacles notwithstanding, empathy can be demonstrated in virtual settings.
 We just need to get creative.

 - Use live video whenever possible.
 This convenience allows for the greatest access to non-verbal cues.
 It feels more personal than a phone call or email.

 - Go Low-Tech.
-The ability to see and interact with someone who is far away using screens is a gift.
+The ability to see and interact with someone who’s far away using screens is a gift.
 But there are low-tech, low-contact forms that can communicate value in unique ways.
-Since we have practiced active listening, we know about significant events, like birthdays, work anniversaries, major medical procedures, or family events.
-A simple hand-written note sent through the mail seems quaint, but for that very reason, it stands out and can be meaningful.
+Since we’ve practiced active listening, we know about significant events, like birthdays, work anniversaries, major medical procedures, or family events.
+A simple handwritten note sent through the mail seems quaint, but for that very reason, it stands out and can be meaningful.

 Take The Long Road